dyako-baram/QuizAPI/README.md

 ### `api/quiz/createQuiz`

-this endpoint creates new endpoints
+this endpoint creates new quizes

 example
 ```